reuniware/Python_JS_Security/README.md

 You can be the global firewall for all your network (whitelist IPs, blacklist IPs...)

-You can sniff UDP packets, TCP packets, DNS packets...
+You can sniff UDP packets, TCP packets, DNS packets, HTTP packets, HTTPS packets (without decryption...)